Ere Kokkonen

 Erkki Olavi "Ere" Kokkonen (7 July 1938 – 16 October 2008), born in Savonlinna, was a Finnish film director and screenwriter.

+Biography

 He worked closely with Spede Pasanen all the way from the 1960s until Spede's death, as a director, writer and also an actor.
 Kokkonen's feature film debut was Millipilleri (1966), co-directed with Spede Pasanen and Jukka Virtanen.